 In one study, Vantage Point found that 56% of respondents rated their effectiveness at managing pipelines as poor or neutral.
 Considering that effective sales pipeline management leads to a 15% increase in revenue, according to Vantage Point’s study, it’s critical to get it right.
 There is a clear gap between understanding how beneficial a sales pipeline is and properly implementing one.

 In this article, you’ll learn why you need a sales pipeline, how using a spreadsheet is a great sales pipeline template to start with (but will need to be replaced in the long run), how you can get organized with free sales pipeline templates (and how to make the switch to a CRM) and exactly what goes into an efficient sales pipeline.

 Before we go any further, our team of sales experts has created a sales pipeline template to help you get started.

-A sales pipeline is an organized way to visualize and track leads and prospects as they move through the buying journey.
+A sales pipeline is an organized way to visualize and keep track of sales leads or prospects as they move through the buying journey.

 From lead generation to deal won, each stage in the pipeline is clearly defined and mapped out.
 This increased visibility helps to streamline your sales operation, ultimately decreasing churn and maximizing conversions.

-Sales pipelines give you an easy-to-digest, real-time overview of your team's performance.
-For example, if one salesperson is significantly outperforming the rest of the team, you can evaluate that rep’s actions and implement those sales superstar tactics teamwide.
+Pipeline trackers give you an easy-to-digest, real-time overview of your team’s performance.
+For example, if one salesperson is significantly outperforming the rest of your team members, you can evaluate that rep’s actions and implement those sales superstar tactics teamwide.
 The same is true for eradicating actions that aren’t yielding results.

 Pipelines also help reps (who are often juggling multiple deals at once) stay organized.
 By glancing at their pipeline, they can easily see exactly where each deal is and what activity comes next, which helps them improve their sales performance.

 Many people visualize their sales pipeline as a funnel, which leads to a common misconception that a sales pipeline and sales funnel are the same things.
 While both give you an overview of the sales process and its various stages, the approach and objective are different.